Philadelphia Workers’ Compensation Lawyers

 Determining the correct category, duration, and amount of benefits often requires careful legal analysis.
 Disputes frequently arise over medical necessity, work restrictions, impairment ratings, and benefit calculations.
 In contested cases, securing full benefits may require litigation before a Workers’ Compensation Judge and, when necessary, appellate review.

-Appeals and Litigation in Workers’ Compensation Cases
+Appeals and Litigation in Workers’ Compensation

 Prepared to Challenge Unfair Decisions